NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Conclusions

+The suite of LES should also be extended to include missing BL physics.
+Surface wave effects, i.e., Langmuir turbulence, are not accounted for in the LES generated in this work but are known to substantially affect the evolution of the BL under very strong winds.
+Different LES numerical implementations, such as explicit rather than implicit LES closure or addition of wall-models, may provide additional validation of the dataset used for calibration.
+Retraining or fine-tuning NORi with additional LES would be straightforward, since neither the architecture nor the training procedure would need to change.

-So far, we have only focused on the deepening phases of the mixed layer, which occur when the surface buoyancy fluxes are destabilizing.
-Restratification during the warming phases due to submesoscale processes that shallow the mixed layer have been ignored as they are governed by processes at very different length scales than those that deepen it.
-In the future, we aim to extend NORi to include restratification processes within a similar framework, thereby allowing for a more complete representation of the mixed layer dynamics across the entire seasonal cycle.
+We have focused on the deepening phases of the BL in the absence of lateral density gradients, when the dynamics is controlled by destabilizing surface fluxes.
+However, submesoscale instabilities at upper ocean buoyancy fronts affect the deepening of the BL~\cite{taylor_buoyancy_2010,thomas_friction_2008} and dominate restratification when surface fluxes are stabilizing~\cite{fox-kemper_parameterization_2008-1,taylor_submesoscale_2023}.
+In the future, we aim to extend NORi to include the impact of submesoscale processes within a similar framework, thereby allowing for a more complete representation of the BL dynamics across the entire seasonal cycle.